This post may contain affiliate links. See our disclosure policy.

 The Best Blondie Recipe

-I have to admit that this is an inspired dessert.
+I have to admit that these Copycat Applebee’s Maple Butter Blondies are an inspired dessert.
 I was first spurred to make this blondie recipe after trying my first blondie ever at Applebee’s.
 I’ll never forget the first time I tried it—my life was changed!

 This dessert is so over-the-top good because it pairs sweet maple butter blondies with vanilla ice cream and a warm maple butter sauce.
 It is basically a blondie version of a brownie hot fudge sundae.
 You can find brownie hot fudge sundaes on the dessert menu at many restaurants, but only Applebee’s is the only major chain that offers the Maple Butter Blondie.

 This dessert is so buttery, rich, and positively sinful.
 My whole family was raving about these blondies, especially the maple butter sauce.
+It is one of our favorite copycat recipes.
 Your family will rave about this one too!

 Tips for Baking and Storing Maple Butter Blondies